-MariaDB is a community-developed fork of the MySQL relational database management system and provides us with an open-source database package to store any information required for your website and is used with many websites on the internet today.
-To add this capability to our Pi we again need to load a couple of packages.
+MySql provides us with a database to store any information we require for out website, it is used extensively with many websites on the internet today.
+To add this capability to our RPi we again need to load a couple of packages.

-To confirm that we have installed the software successfully we will log into our MySQL database
+To confirm that we have installed the successfully we will log into our MySQL database

-Enter your password when requested and you will now see the mysql> prompt, type quit to get back to the Pi prompt.
+Enter your password when requested and you will now see the mysql> prompt, type quit to get back to the RPi prompt.

-While the website can be accessed locally using the IP address or localhost connections if you want to create a website that’s available on the internet then you will need a couple of additional items.
+If you want a website that’s available on the internet and hosted on your Pi then you will need a couple of things.